-While there isn’t an official third grade, some off-gauge and pin-holed materials may be suitable for certain non-critical purposes and may be referred to as ‘waste category’.
+While there isn’t an official third grade, some off-gauge, and pin-holed materials may be suitable for certain non-critical purposes and may be referred to as the ‘waste category’.
 National and international specifications prescribe a sampling scheme for assessing tinplate grades.

 Uses Of Tinplate

 When utilizing tinplate, it is important to be mindful of the following considerations to ensure its proper handling and use:

 - The tinplate is covered by a soft metallic coating, so it’s essential to handle it with care to avoid scratches during transportation and storage.

 - Over time, the properties of tinplate such as paintability, printability, solderability, and mechanical properties may deteriorate, so it’s best to use it as soon as possible after receipt and not to store it for long periods.